tak-bro/aicommit2/README.md

   - This mode is automatically enabled when running through the Git hook system
   - See [Git hook](#git-hook) section for more details
 - `--pre-commit`: Run in [pre-commit](https://pre-commit.com/) framework mode (default: **false**)
-  - This option is specifically for use with the pre-commit framework
+  - This option is specifically for use with the pre-commit framework or manually in a [`prepare-commit-msg` hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_committing_workflow_hooks)
   - See [Integration with pre-commit framework](#integration-with-pre-commit-framework) section for setup instructions

 Examples: